 What are the dates of the internship?

-The internship will be of 8 weeks duration to be taken within the May to July 2016 period.
+The internship will be of 10 weeks duration to be taken within time period of mid April to end June 2017

 What counts as a related discipline for art history?

 Museum & Heritage Studies, Archaeology, Film Studies, Digital Cultures and Media and Communication studies students may take units that relate to visual art.
 Business at Christie’s centrally involves artworks in traditional media (painting, sculpture, photography, modern mixed media), however, and anyone applying for this internship would need to have a demonstrable critical understanding of such media.

 I am a current Postgraduate or Honours Student but will leave the University before the internship period.
 May I apply?